Pickleboyonline/solid-native/obsidian_notes/Module System.md

 	- Has registeristry of native modules that is statically linked.
 	- Access views via ID to set props and such.
 	- Views are a native ONLY thing.
 These really aren't exposed to the JS side like modules are.
 - JS needs some way to get modules in its context.
-Modules can either be lazy loaded or availabe at run time.
+Modules can either be lazy loaded or available at run time.
 	- For now, initial instantiate at run time.
 - Core module is really only needed to set things up.
 It:
 	- Has the JS context